Terms & Conditions

 Cancellation Policy

-If you are unable to make your appointment, please provide at least 2 working days notice (48 hours) notice for all Treatment Sessions and Consultations.
+If you are unable to make your appointment, please provide at least 2 working days’ notice (48 hours) for all Treatment Sessions and Consultations.
 Appointment cancellations made after this period will be subject to the full fee.

-Assessment cancellations require 5 working days notice (one week).
-Appointment cancellations made after this period will be subject to the full fee.
+Assessment cancellations made after the listed periods will be subject to the full fee.

-If you are entitled to a refund, please allow for 28 days to receive your refund.
+If you are entitled to a partial refund, please allow up to 28 days to receive your refund.

 Data & Privacy Policy (GDPR)